-Genesect is returning to Pokémon Go for just one week.
-From January 5 through January 12, 2021, Trainers can battle the Mythical fossil Pokémon in Legendary Raids once again.
-A lot has changed since the last time we faced Genesect, including Mega Evolution.
+Genesect is returning to Legendary Raids in Pokémon Go and this time with a new Drive form.
 Fortunately, we here at iMore have everything you need to know to tackle Genesect.
 And be sure to check out our best Pokémon Go accessories so you can be fully equipped for your Pokémon Journey!

 Mega Charizard Y

-Outperforming even the Legendary Shadow Fire type Pokémon, Mega Charizard Y was practically built to melt down Genesect.
-As a Fire and Flying type, it takes half damage from Fire and Steel, and only a quarter damage from Bug.
-It will also boost all your other Fire type counters.
-Although Mega Charizard energy isn't super easy to get ahold of, if you have enough to bring a Mega Charizard to this Raid, you're going to want to use it.
+Outperforming every other Pokémon on the list, Mega Charizard Y was practically built to melt down Genesect.
+As a Fire and Flying type, it takes reduced damage from Steel and Bug type moves.
+While it is weak to Electric type damage, its massive bulk means that's still not much of a threat.
+It will also boost all your other Fire type counters, but as Fire types are the only top counters in this raid, you won't need to coordinate with the rest of your raid party.
 Fire Spin and Blast Burn are the ideal movesets for any Charizard you bring to this fight.

 Mega Charizard X

-Coming in close behind Mega Charizard X, Mega Houndoom performs very well in this Raid.
-As a Dark and Fire type, it resists Fire and Steel type attacks and has no weaknesses Genesect can exploit.
+If you don't have enough Mega Energy to swing a Mega Charizard, Mega Houndoom performs very well in this Raid.
+As a Dark and Fire type, it resists Steel type damage and has no weaknesses Genesect can exploit.
 If you're bringing Mega Houndoom to this Raid, you'll want it to know Fire Fang and Flamethrower.

-The final evolution of the Gen III Fire Starter, Blaziken is a Fire and Fighting type that has been readily available and has had its own Community Day, so you likely have a few powered up already.
-It has resistances to Bug, Steel, and Fire, and it has no weaknesses for Genesect to exploit.
+The final evolution of the Gen III Fire Starter, Blaziken is another great choice for this raid.
+It's a Fire and Fighting type that has been readily available and has had its own Community Day, so you likely have a few powered up already.
+It has resistances to Bug and Steel, and it has no weaknesses for Genesect to exploit.
 Fire Spin and Blast Burn is the moveset you'll want.

-A Legendary Pokémon that has only been available for limited Raid events, Heatran is a Fire and Steel type that works great against Genesect.
-It is resistant to Normal, Bug, and Steel type attacks, making it one of the most survivable Pokémon on the list.
+A Legendary Pokémon from the Sinnoh region of Gen IV, Heatran is a Fire and Steel type that works great against Genesect.
+It is resistant to Bug and Steel type attacks, while having no relevant weaknesses.
+Heatran has also had several runs in raids now, so most active players have had the chance to add it to their roster.
 If you're bringing Heatran to this fight, you'll want it to know Fire Spin and Flamethrower.

 A Legendary Pokémon from Gen I, Moltres performs very well in this Raid.
-It has resistances to Bug, Steel, and Fire type moves and no weaknesses Genesect can exploit.
+It has resistances to Bug and Steel, but its weakness to Electric type damage make it far less ideal against this version of Genesect than some of the others.
 Moltres has been available in numerous Raids, Research Breakthrough Rewards, and even as a Legendary Shadow Pokémon, so most players have a few.
 Fire Spin and Overheat is the moveset you'll want; however, if you happen to have a Moltres with the Legacy move, Sky Attack, do not TM this move away.
 It's one of the best Flying type attacks and can only be regained with an Elite TM.

-While Entei is a Legendary Pokémon, it has been available in Raids, as a Research Breakthrough Reward, and even as a Shadow Legendary Pokémon on Giovanni's team.
-Entei also boasts resistances to Bug, Steel, and Fire type moves, and has no relevant weaknesses.
-If you're bringing Entei into this fight, you'll want it to know Fire Spin and Overheat.
+One of the Legendary Beasts of Johto, Entei is another fantastic choice for this raid.
+As a pure Fire type, it has no relevent weaknesses, and resists Bug and Steel type damage.
+While Entei is a Legendary Pokémon, it has been available in Raids, as a Research Breakthrough Reward, and even as a Shadow Legendary Pokémon on Giovanni's team, so odds are you have at least one.
+If you're bringing Entei into this fight, you'll want it to know Fire Fang and Overheat.